The UK’s 5 Most Beautiful Landscapes

 Enjoy a Holiday on Home Shores

-If you think how small Britain is in the grand scheme of things, all the splendid spots we’ve just talked about are “right on your doorstep”, so to speak.
+If you think how small Britain is in the grand scheme of things, all the splendid beautiful landscapes we’ve just talked about are “right on your doorstep”, so to speak.
 So it could be said that we should appreciate our countryside more than we do.

-Why not book a holiday at one of our holiday parks in the Lake District area?
+Why not book a holiday at one of our holiday parks?
 You can explore the surrounding area by day and relax in luxury by night.
 Or if you don’t want to do much, you can simply relax day and night, taking in the picturesque views within the park itself.

 For more information, call our holidays line on 01524 889326.